sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/draft-index.md

 ---
 Use the following [methods](doc:method)  to extract structured data from documents.

+See also [other extraction methods](doc:other-extraction-methods) for extracting data that do not fit into one of the folllowing methods.

 | Method                                   | Image                                                        | Notes                                                        |
 | ---------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | **[Box](doc:box)**                       | ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/thumbnail_box.png) | Extracts contents from boxes with continuous borders.        |